dalvanirsv/Accessibility-testing-/README.md

 ## Running Tests
 Running all tests;
-npx playwright test;
+Npx playwright test;
 Running a single test file;
-npx playwright test landing-page.spec.ts;
+Npx playwright test landing-page.spec.ts;

 ## Support this project
 If you want to support this project, leave a star.